thecybermaniac/ecostorage/README.md

 ## EcoStorage

 This is a Next.js application built for storing and retrieving all kinds of files.
+Live preview [here](https://ecostorage.vercel.app)

 ![EcoStorage](/public/assets/images/thumbnail.png)